kokishinneko/ptinvoicesparser/README.md

-# ptinvoicesparser
+# PTInvoiceParser

-Proof of concept - Parser for Pingo Doce and Continente invoices
+Parser for Continente and Pingo Doce invoices